minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/adna-njuhovic/USART_requirements/non-functional_requirements.rst

    :priority: Low
    :submitted-by: Adna Njuhovic
    :modified-by:
-   :category: Functional
+   :category: Non-Functional
    :safety-asil:
    :references:
    :verification-and-validation:

 The USART module shall operate with a power consumption of less than 50 mW at 3.3V during normal operation.